jmbucknall/OLWSpecialTags/README.md

 Compiling the code with Visual Studio will produce a DLL called `OLWSpecialTags.dll`.
 Make sure you are not running Open Live Writer, then copy this DLL to the `Plugins` folder off from the installation folder for Open Live Writer (you might need to create it if this is the first plugin you're using).
-Restart Window Live Writer.
+Restart Open Live Writer.

-To convert some text, select it, go to the Insert tab, and look in the Plug-ins folder.
+To convert some text, select it, go to the Insert tab, and look in the Plug-ins group.
 Select Special Tag Inserter and the selected text will be converted.

 ## Conversions made